Electrical Ideal Transformer -Electronicsinfos

 Input power = Output power

 The ideal transformer is a useful model because it allows engineers to analyze the behavior of real transformers in a simplified way, and to design transformers that approach the ideal model as closely as possible.
-However, no transformer can truly achieve perfect efficiency and no losses, and real transformers are subject to various types of losses, such as core losses, copper losses, and leakage losses.

-in the figure, a transformer is shown in which primary winding is connected with v1 and secondary winding is connected with v2
+In the figure, a transformer is shown in which primary winding is connected with v1 and secondary winding is connected with v2

 What is an Ideal transformer?